devgiraffe/marmot-techartist/README.md

 * Set the UI based on the link abouve.
 * Set the right animations.
 * Create a better particle to the marmot hit.
+* Create a .exe with your test result.

 **About Unity version:** The current version of Spine (Animation tool) doesn't have suport to the Unity 2017, it is recommended to use the version 5.6.3f1 of Unity engine.